jqblaz/testrepo/README.md

 # testrepo
-testing git setup
-A new line added from pc

-A new line from RStudio.
+This is a toy repo used for testing new git connections, etc.